-The nail has 2 borders, the medial border and the lateral border.
-The medial border is the edge of the nail closest to the midline of your body, where the lateral border is the border facing away from the midline, or towards the outside end of your body.
-An ingrown nail causing pain and/ or infection in either the medial or lateral borders can occur individually, or both borders at the same time.
+Keep in mind, your nail has two borders: the medial and the lateral.
+The medial border is at the edge of your nail which is closest to the midline of your body.
+The lateral border is the one facing away from your midline, towards the outside end of your body.
+You could develop an ingrown nail in either border, or in both at the same time!

 How Do I Know If My Ingrown Nail Is Infected?

-If you see redness on the nail border, swelling, or drainage, then the bacteria may have caused an infection.
-If the condition is ignored, the redness and swelling will increase and may even cause a puss pocket.
-The drainage you see may be purulent, or thick and yellowish, and there may be an odd odor.
-You may see this drainage on your sock or in your shoe.
-If it is not treated, the condition can progress and you may see a soft tissue growth that looks like a red raspberry, called a granuloma.
-This is simply your body’s reaction to the infection and inflammation that is caused by the ingrown nail.
-At that point, it is definitely infected and you need to get immediate attention by one of our doctors.
+If you see redness on the nail border, or if there is swelling, or drainage, your nail is probably infected.
+And if you don't seek treatment, things will get worse.
+You may even develop a puss pocket!
+But let's talk drainage: what you see may be thick and yellowish.
+It could even smell bad.
+You might notice the drainage on your sock or in your shoe.
+So, you're thinking, how much worse will things get?
+If your condition progresses, you may develop a granuloma, which is a soft tissue growth that looks like a red raspberry.
+Now, it's not a cause for panic: it's simply your body’s reaction to the infection, compounded by inflammation due to the ingrown nail.
+Still, at that point, it is definitely infected, and you need to get immediate attention.

 How Do I Treat An Ingrown Nail?

-If it does happen to return, then our doctors can perform an elective procedure in the office called a matrixectomy.
-This procedure, like the incision and drainage described above, is done under local anesthesia.
-The purpose of this procedure is to remove the nail border permamently, so only the edge of the nail that grown into the skin will be removed.
-The whole nail is not removed, only the affected border.
-The nail appears exactly the same, just a few millimeters smaller in width.
-The doctors will remove the border, (the nail piece/border removed is no larger than the size of a toothpick) then apply a chemical into the corner to destroy any nail cells from growing again.
-After the procedure, the Amerigel wound kit is dispensed, just like for the incision and drainage procedure.
-The post op course for this procedure is a little different than the I&D. With the matrixectomy, there tends to be slightly more drainage and may have more irritation as the body adjusts to the lack of a nail border and is healing the procedure.
-There are follow up visits to check the progress and in order for the doctor to examine the nail border until it is completely healed.
+First, don't panic.
+If recurring ingrown toenails plague you, we can perform an elective, in-office procedure called a matrixectomy.
+This procedure, like the I&D described above, is done under local anesthesia.
+It's purpose is to permanently remove your nail border, so only the edge of the nail that grows into your skin will be removed.
+The whole nail is not removed, only the affected border--and it looks exactly the same, just a few millimeters more narrow.
+To complete the procedure, I'll remove the border, which is no larger than a toothpick) then apply a chemical into the corner to keep any nail cells from regrowing.
+Afterwards, I'll follow up with post-op wound care, just like after an I&D. But, this procedure's post op will be a little different: you're like to have a little more drainage and irritation as your body adjusts to the lack of a nail border while healing.
+Plus, we'll schedule follow up visits to check your progress and examine the nail border until it's completely healed.